Regarding Graphics Files

 Ah, Fandom

 The Fandom stuff is currently all Harry Potter related.
 There may be other subjects added, eventually.
-This collection has also been culled, and had its menus split.
+If so, they will get their own sidebar group.
+This particular collection has also been culled.
 Most of what I've retired was very old and I doubt anyone will miss it.
 (If you do, let me know, and I might put it back.
 I do still have the files.)

-In addition to graphics produced for my Publications projects, I have taken part in various fandom giftfests over the past decade or thereabouts.
-Some of these fests are no longer active.
-Others may spring up in the future.
+In addition to graphics produced for my Publications projects, I have taken part in various fandom giftfests and exchanges over the past decade or thereabouts.
+Most of these fests are no longer active.
+New ones may spring up in the future.

-The Potter Tarot deck and Hoggy-Warty collections obviously are also components of the overall ‘Ah, Fandom’ collection.
-Given that the Tarot deck, in particular, is quite an extensive collection in itself (a tarot deck does have 78 cards after all), it made sense to give it a link to its own main collection page.
-The Hoggy-Warty menu is just a standard dropdown of work created for that particular fest.
+Given that the Tarot deck constitutes an extensive collection in itself (a tarot deck does have 78 cards, after all), it made sense to give it a link to its own sub-collection’s opening page.